AYCHUB/Aych.CRMBStaff/README.markdown

 2. Your installation uses South:

-    Firstly you need to checkout the last pydici version using South "pydici/master", then run these commands:
+    Firstly you need to checkout the last aych.crmbstaff version using South "aych.crmbstaff/master", then run these commands:

         ./manage.py syncdb
         ./manage.py migrate

-    After that you can update to to a newer version of pydici then :
+    After that you can update to to a newer version of aych.crmbstaff then :

         ./manage.py migrate auth
         ./manage.py migrate contenttypes
-        ./manage.py migrate --fake  # for internal pydici apps
+        ./manage.py migrate --fake  # for internal aych.crmbstaff apps

     Once this is done, future updates will be handled as situation #1.

 3. Your installation does not use Django Migration or South yet.

-    Firstly you need to checkout the last pydici version using South "pydici/master", then run these commands:
+    Firstly you need to checkout the last aych.crmbstaff version using South "aych.crmbstaff/master", then run these commands:

         ./manage.py syncdb
         ./manage.py migrate --all 0001 --fake
         ./manage.py migrate

-    After that you can update to to a newer version of pydici by running:
+    After that you can update to to a newer version of aych.crmbstaff by running:

         ./manage.py migrate --fake

     Once this is done, future updates will be handled just like situation #1.

 ## Notes about scikit learn
 Scikit learn is a machine learning framework for python.
-It is an optional Pydici deps that can predict leads tags and state.
+It is an optional aych.crmbstaff deps that can predict leads tags and state.
 Some comments:

 - You need to install scikit-learn, numpy and scipy (pip install -r requirements-sklearn.txt)